• Skip to primary navigation

 The other ingredients

-• Pasta: For this recipe, I used fusilli.
+• Pasta: For this recipe, I use fresh spaghetti or fusilli.
 I like this pasta because it is nice and firm.
 You can use linguini or spaghettoni.
 I wouldn't use short pasta as the long pasta rolls around the shrimp, making the perfect bite.

 • Shallots: I usually prefer to use shallots over onions when I cook fish, as shallots have a more delicate flavor.
 I wouldn't use garlic with shallots, it is an Italian thing.